paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/branding_itv_bbc.markdown

 Whilst BBC1's image was designed to endure and remain graphically appealing, BBC2's identity would be developed over time.
 Consistency was also brought to each channel, with all promotional material carrying the channel logos in fixed positions on screen, and all other information such as programme start times, menus, apologies etc. set in the Futura typeface.

+{% include figure.html
+  src="articles/dissertation/figure-11a.png,articles/dissertation/figure-11b.png,articles/dissertation/figure-11c.png"
+  preset="thumbnail"
-{% figure caption:"Figure 11: The BBC's branding was consistent across both channels and also its children's programming" class:"u-abreast" %}
+  caption="Figure 11: The BBC's branding was consistent across both channels and also its children's programming.
+Shown here are idents for BBC One, BBC Two and Childrens BBC."
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-11a.png" alt="Still from BBC One ident, 1991" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-11b.png" alt="Still from BBC Two 'Paint' ident, 1991" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-11c.png" alt="Still from Childrens BBC ident, 1991" %}
+%}

-{% endfigure %}
+{% include figure.html
+  src="articles/dissertation/figure-12a.png,articles/dissertation/figure-12b.png,articles/dissertation/figure-12c.png,articles/dissertation/figure-12d.png"
+  preset="thumbnail"

-{% figure caption:"Figure 12: BBC2 had a variety of idents that were added to over the following years" class:"u-abreast" %}
+  caption="Figure 12: BBC2 had a variety of idents that were added to over the following years.
+Shown here are the idents <cite>Blade</cite>, <cite>Dog</cite>, <cite>Car</cite> and <cite>Garden</cite>."
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-12a.png" alt="Still from BBC Two 'Blade' ident, 1991" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-12b.png" alt="Still from BBC Two 'Dog' ident, 1993" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-12c.png" alt="Still from BBC Two 'Car' ident, 1993" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-12d.png" alt="Still from BBC Two 'Garden' ident, 1994" %}
-{% endfigure %}
+%}

 After what Lambie-Nairn described as a 'repositioning' of the two channels, both were seen as more up-to-date and accessible, without destroying BBC1's already strong image.
 The BBC2 identities became a particular hit, both with the public and within the design industry.
 With no change to its programming, BBC2 was now seen as sophisticated, witty and entertaining.
 The '2' figure was developed further over the following years with idents such as 'Fluffy Dog' in which an excitable figure two leaps into the air and summersaults, and 'Car' in which the 2 becomes a remote controlled car that whizzes around the screen, both becoming firm favourites with the audience.
 Alan Yentob, controller of BBC2 at the time, was quoted as saying: